 88 MPH?!
 Wait Until We Get to 80,000 Years Old!

-While Marty McFly and Doc Brown in the movie Back to the Future only needed to get their time machine DeLorean up to 88 miles per hour in order to go forward, or backward, in time.
-When it comes to seeing Maitreya Buddha, we are going to have to wait a very long time.
+While Marty McFly and Doc Brown in the movie Back to the Future only needed to get their time machine DeLorean up to 88 miles per hour to go forward, or backward, in time.
+When it comes to seeing Maitreya Buddha, we are going to have to wait an awfully long time.

 Here is what will happen: